Shane32/AppTemplate/docs/azure-database-setup.md

      - Select **DTU-based purchasing model**
      - Choose **Basic** (5 DTUs, 2 GB) for development or appropriate tier for production
    - **Backup storage redundancy**: Geo-redundant backup storage (or appropriate for your needs)

+   > **Note:** Azure SQL Database offers many service tiers (Basic, Standard, Premium, and vCore-based options) with varying performance levels and costs.
+The Basic tier mentioned here is one of the most cost-effective options for getting started quickly with development environments.
+For production workloads, evaluate your performance requirements and choose an appropriate tier based on your specific needs.

 4. Click **Review + create**, then **Create**

 ## Create SQL Server (if needed)